ginjo/vue-helpers/README.md

   Inserts/wraps block with vue root-app tags...

 #### vue_root()
-  Access the Ruby object model representing your vue app...
+  Access the Ruby object model representing your vue app(s)...

 ## Configuration and Options

 ### Defaults

+This readme code block will eventually be replaced by a link to the file where defaults are defined.

 ```ruby
   @defaults = {